BrenekH/encodarr/README.md

 > If you do verify please let me know in the [Discussions](https://github.com/BrenekH/encodarr/discussions) page, but if they don't please open a [new issue](https://github.com/BrenekH/encodarr/issues/new/choose).

 If you want to contribute to this project, head over to [CONTRIBUTING.md](CONTRIBUTING.md) to get started.
-Do note that the Controller is going to be rewritten soon to more closely follow clean architecture guidelines, so contributing to it on the `master` or `development` branches is not recommended at this time.
-However, contributions for the Runner or React frontend are welcome.

 ## Code of Conduct

 This project holds all maintainers, contributors, and participants to the standards outlined by the Contributor Covenant, a copy of which can be found in [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).

 ## Future Plans

-* Rewrite Controller to conform to Clean Architecture guidelines

 * Instead of configuring with dropdowns and checkboxes, use a plugin system